Lianyungang Huaguoshan International Airport

 Huaguoshan Airport is located in Xiaoyi Town, Guanyun County, about 21.5 km from the city center of Lianyungang.
 It is named after Mount Huaguo (Huaguoshan), a major tourist attraction in Lianyungang.

 The airport have a runway that is 2800 m long and 45 m wide (class 4D).
 It is projected to handle 2.5 million passengers and 20,000 tons of cargo after completion.
+The passenger movements of the Airport in 2023 were 1,447,802, making it the 87th busiest airport in China.